Yanuk-K/cse15l-lab-report/index.md

 >Extra steps for Windows users: [Install OpenSSH via this link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

-Open terminal on VSCode by clicking Terminal -> new Terminal from the menu, and remotely connect to your remote student server using the command `$ ssh cs15lsp22zz@ieng6.ucsd.edu`, where `zz` is replaced with your student account.
+Open terminal on VSCode by clicking Terminal -> new Terminal from the menu, and remotely connect to your remote student server using the command `ssh cs15lsp22zz@ieng6.ucsd.edu`, where `zz` is replaced with your student account.

 When connecting to the server for the first time, there may be a message like this: